supechicken/crdyboot/README.md

 # crdyboot

 This is a work-in-progress UEFI bootloader for CloudReady.
-It is intended to be run by [shim](https://github.com/rhboot/shim), then crdyboot will handle verifying and running the Linux kernel.
+It is intended to be run either as a second-stage bootloader after [shim](https://github.com/rhboot/shim) when using the Microsoft keys, or as the first-stage bootloader when using custom keys.
+Then crdyboot will handle loading, verifying, and running the Linux kernel.

 Goals:

 1. Ensure that when secure boot is enabled, dm-verity is enabled for the rootfs.
-(This can only be fully verified if using custom Secure Boot keys, otherwise a different OS signed with the Microsoft keys could be used to avoid verifying the rootfs.)
+(Note that this can only be fully verified if using custom Secure Boot keys, otherwise a different OS signed with the Microsoft keys could be used to avoid verifying the rootfs.)
+2. Use UEFI features as little as possible.
+We need to run on a lot of hardware, and not all UEFI implementations work well.
-2. Use the ChromeOS GPT-attribute mechanism for determining which kernel to boot.
-Do not rely on writing BootOrder, which doesn't seem to work well on some machines.
+3. Use the ChromeOS GPT-attribute mechanism for determining which kernel to boot.
-3. Use the ChromeOS kernel partitions rather than loading the kernel from the EFI partition.
+4. Use the ChromeOS kernel partitions rather than loading the kernel from the EFI partition.
 The kernel partitions include both the kernel data and command-line, as well as data structures to verify the signature of everything being loaded.
-4. Verify the signature of everything loaded from the kernel partition.
+5. Verify the signature of everything loaded from the kernel partition.
-5. Only support 64-bit CPUs, but support both 32- and 64-bit UEFI
+6. Only support 64-bit CPUs, but support both 32- and 64-bit UEFI
    environments.

+## Code layout

+The `vboot` subdirectory is a `no_std` library that implements just the necessary parts of vboot in Rust.
+It uses bindgen to access structs and constants from `vboot_reference`, but does not directly build any of the C code.
+This crate can be built for the host target so that tests can run.

+The `crdyboot` subdirectory contains the actual bootloader.
+It can only be built for the `x86_64-unknown-uefi` and `i686-unknown-uefi` targets.

 ## Building and testing